clasen/ModelMix/README.md

 # 🧬 ModelMix: Unified API for Diverse AI Language Models

 **ModelMix** is a versatile module that enables seamless integration of various language models from different providers through a unified interface.
 With ModelMix, you can effortlessly manage and utilize multiple AI models while controlling parallel requests to avoid provider restrictions.

 ## ✨ Features

 - **Unified Interface**: Interact with multiple AI models through a single, coherent API.
-- **Request Control**: Manage the number of parallel requests to adhere to provider limitations.
+- **Request Control**: Manage the number of parallel requests to adhere to provider limitations (`max_request`).
-- **Flexible Integration**: Easily integrate popular models like OpenAI and Anthropic, as well as custom models such as Perplexity.
+- **Flexible Integration**: Easily integrate popular models like OpenAI, Anthropic, Perplexity, Ollama, or custom models.
-- **History Tracking:** Automatically logs the conversation history with model responses, allowing you to limit the number of historical messages with max_history.
+- **History Tracking**: Automatically logs the conversation history with model responses, allowing you to limit the number of historical messages with `max_history`.

 ## 📦 Installation